AlexMiles22815/img2txt/README.md

 idk what is that that just works lol.
+Also this ai is cpu only.
+I tried to add cuda stuff, but it didnt worked as it should for some reason lol
 # Instalision
 First of all install python => 3.9, then instal req.txt
 ```python